-The state will be replacing two vehicles in FY2021 to maintain its fleet.
-The state has an approved contract with IG Burton for vehicle purchases consistent with current state purchasing policies.
+The state will be replacing four vehicles in FY2022 to maintain its fleet.
+The state's contract is pending for vehicle purchases consistent with current state purchasing policies.
+Due to production delays no vehicles were received for purchase allocated to FY 2020 grant funding.

 Troopers utilize their assigned vehicle in conducting their enforcement activities relating to the state's CMV crash reduction plan.
-The listed MCSAP Grant allocation percentage reflects the Troopers' Minimum allocation of time to MCSAP eligible activity.
+The listed MCSAP Grant allocation percentage reflects the Troopers Minimum allocation of time to MCSAP eligible activity.

 Costs are calculated using current invoicing for vehicle purchase and outfitting to the state's specifications.
 The state currently utilizes the Chevrolet Tahoe equipped to requested specifications to be utilized for MCSAP/New Entrant activities.
-Cost is estimated using current state contract pricing for vehicle purchases.
+Cost is estimated using current state contract pricing for vehicle purchases and an expected cost increase due to current vehicle cost inflation.